Lab3 MIPS procedures

 fib.asm

-describes how you should allocate stack frames for this code.
-Be sure any changes you make to your code conforms with these specifications as well as the MIPS procedure calling conventions (see pages B-22-B-33 of your text).
+describes how you should arrange stack frames for this code.
+Be sure any changes you make to your code conforms with these specifications as well as the RISC-V procedure calling conventions.
 Your code will work with alternative stack frames, but you will not receive full credit if you do not follow these requirements.
-You should only have to modify the code where the comments suggest allocation and deallocation of the stack. -
+You should only have to modify the code where the comments suggest allocation and deallocation of the stack.

 fib.asm